alpha-yadav/DSA/readme.md

 Remember to adapt the code to your specific tree implementation and data structures.
 Choose the algorithm that best suits your tree's characteristics and the information available to you (parent pointers or not).

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Type of graph:**  Line graph, bar graph, scatter plot, pie chart, etc.?
+* **Data:**  A table of x and y values, or an equation (e.g., y = 2x + 1).
+* **Labels:**  What should the x and y axes represent?
+What is the title of the graph?

+Once I have this information, I can help you create the graph.
+I can't create visual graphs directly, but I can provide you with the data in a format you can easily use with graphing software (like Excel, Google Sheets, Desmos, etc.).